 - Know your Diabetes ABCs. - Exercise most days of the week and be as physically active as you can.
-Refer to Module 6-Being Active. - Avoid nicotine products, this is the time to quit. - Maintain a healthy weight. - If you need to lose weight, ask your provider or dietitian for a plan.
-Refer to Module 5-Healthy Eating. - Consider joining a weight management program. - Practice stress management.
+Refer to Module 6 - Being Active. - Avoid tobacco!
+If you use nicotine products, this is the time to quit. - Maintain a healthy weight. - If you need to lose weight, ask your provider or dietitian for a plan.
+Refer to Module 5 - Healthy Eating. - Consider joining a weight management program like VA MOVE!®. - Practice stress management.
 Staying calm helps keep your blood pressure and glucose under control.